AI in Sports and Fitness

 AI Act and Sports: What German Fitness Businesses Need to Know

 Sports and fitness AI is mostly about performance optimization—training recommendations, workout personalization, performance analytics, injury prediction.
-Almost all of this is low risk under the AI Act.
+Almost all of this is low risk under the EU AI Act compliance overview.
 German fitness businesses and sports organizations can innovate freely.

 But there are edges worth understanding.